A Bizarre Las Vegas Road Trip Stop: What is on Zzyzx Road, Really?

 Soda Lake on Zzyzx Road, California

-Directly off the exit, you can find the edge of the beautiful Soda lake.
+Directly off the exit, you can find the edge of the beautiful Soda Lake.
 The lake is an alkali salt and clay-rimmed lake that is usually dry in the winter, which is when we visited.
 Consequently, when it is dry, the salt sheet may be as thick as 20 cm thick.
 If you spend some time exploring, you can find remnants of the railroads that went through this neighborhood, as well as evidence of salt mining.

 Road trip stops from California to Las Vegas

-In spite of the desolateness of the Mojave Desert in California on Zzyzx Road, I found these beautiful cairns.
+Despite the desolateness of the Mojave Desert in California on Zzyzx Road, I found these beautiful cairns.

 Palm trees on Zzyzx Road